klasnasman/portfolio/src/pages/selected/website05.md

 thumb: /images/all/website05/05.png
 ---

-Design and development for a fictional architectural firm using <a class="link" href="https://astro.build/">Astro</a>
+Design and development for a fictional architectural firm using Astro